dutzi/react-route-transition/readme.md

 ## API

+`<RouteTransitionProvider>` - for react-route-transition to work you first need to wrap your app with this provider (place it _inside_ of react-router's `Router`).

-`useTransitionHistory()` - returns an object with a single function named `push` that accepts a path (string) and an optional state.
-Calling this starts the orchestrator, which start the relevant leave animations, waits for them to finish, changes the route and starts the relevant enter animations.
+`useTransitionHistory()` - returns an object with a single function named `push` that accepts a path (string) and an optional state object.
+Calling this starts the orchestrator, which fires the relevant `onLeave` animations, waits for them to finish, changes the route and fires the relevant `onEnter` animations.

-`useTransition(options: ITransitionOptions)` - this hook tells react-route-transition which animations is this component "waiting" for.
+`useTransition(options: ITransitionOptions)` - this hook registers animations for the current components (it tells react-route-transition which route changes this component listens to and which animations it should fire accordingly).
 It accepts an object that looks as follows:

 ```js
 useTransition({